 Marmot Tungsten 2P

 The Marmot Tungsten 2P has the Big Agnes Copper Spur UL2 beat regarding livability.
 It features 32 square feet of floor space.
 This makes it an even roomier tent.
 It’s also quite a bit cheaper.
-It has a price range of $150 to $250.
 The two tents are nearly identical when it comes to durability, weather resistance, and ease of use.

 The Marmot Tungsten 2P still loses regarding weight, but not as bad as the other tents on this list.
 It has a packed weight of three pounds and eight ounces.
 Those ounces still make a difference, but some might be willing to make that sacrifice for the lower price, especially with the larger size.